You are here

 Veterans in receipt of a service pension (including partner service pension) are eligible for a Gold Card if they:

-- receive any amount of service pension and also receive disability pension at 50% or above, or More →
+- receive any amount of service pension and also receive Disability Compensation Payment at 50% or above, or More →

 - receive any amount of service pension and also have 30 points assessed for permanent impairment under the MRCA.
 More →

 Pension supplement is regarded as a component of service pension, when determining whether a veteran is in receipt of service pension for the purposes of establishing Gold Card eligibility.